-- Bonus: 0 days (no extension period) - Exams: 1 day (24 hours), already added to the due dates in WebAssign and the exam windows in ProctorU - All other assignments: 2 days (48 hours), with extensions in WebAssign provided through the "automatic extension" mechanism (see below)
+- Bonus: 0 days (no extension period); - Exams: 1 day (24 hours), already added to the due dates in WebAssign and the exam windows in ProctorU;

+• All other assignments: 2 days (48 hours), with extensions in WebAssign provided through the "automatic extension" mechanism (see below).

-For the first week of the semester, all assignments will have extensions through the end of the first week already applied, and you do not need to do anything to enable the extensions for the first week.
-There will be no further extensions allowed for those assignments.
-After the first week, the published due dates and extension periods apply, and you will need to enable the extensions in WebAssign as needed.
+Prior to September 3, all assignments (including bonus) will have extensions through September 3, and there will be no further extensions allowed for those assignments.
+You will not need to do anything to enable the extensions for those initial assignments.

+After September 3, the published due dates and extension periods apply, and to use an extension in WebAssign you will need to request it as described below.

 To use an extension: